Ocimum tenuiflorum: Morphology

 Holy basil is an erect, many-branched subshrub, 30-60 cm tall with hairy stems.
 Leaves are green or purple; they are simple, petioled, with an ovate blade up to 5 cm long, which usually has a slightly toothed margin; they are strongly scented and have a decussate phyllotaxy.
 The purplish flowers are placed in close whorls on elongated racemes.

-The three main morphotypes cultivated in India and Nepal are Ram tulsi (the most common type, with broad bright green leaves that are slightly sweet), the less common purplish green-leaved (Krishna or Shyam tulsi) and the common wild vana tulsi (e.g., Ocimum gratissimum).
+The three main morphotypes cultivated in India and Nepal are Ram tulsi (the most common type, with broad bright green leaves that are slightly sweet), the less common purplish green-leaved (Krishna or Shyama tulsi) and the common wild vana tulsi (e.g., Ocimum gratissimum).

 Phytochemicals

 The plant and its oil contain diverse phytochemicals, including tannins, flavonoids, eugenol, caryophyllenes, carvacrol, linalool, camphor, and cinnamyl acetate, among others.
 One study reported that the plant contains an eponymous family of 10 neolignan compounds called tulsinol A-J.

-Specific aroma compounds in the essential oil are camphor (32%), eucalyptol (19%), ⍺-bisabolene (17%), eugenol (14%), germacrene (11%) and β-bisabolene (11%).
+Essential oil compositions and aroma levels vary among holy basil genotypes.
+Some studies report specific aroma compounds in the essential oil as camphor (32%), eucalyptol (19%), ⍺-bisabolene (17%), eugenol (14%), germacrene (11%) and β-bisabolene (11%).
 In addition, more than 60 different aroma compounds were found through gas chromatography–mass spectrometry analysis of holy basil.
 However, other studies have stated tulsi essential oil consists mostly of eugenol (70%) β-elemene (11%), β-caryophyllene (8%), and germacrene (2%), with the balance being made up of various trace compounds, mostly terpenes.